pr4bh4sh/Playwright-BDD-Bridge/README.md

 1. **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Playwright: Open BDD Preview"
 2. **Context Menu**: Right-click on a TypeScript test file and select "Playwright: Open BDD Preview"
+3. **Editor Title Bar**: Click the preview button (📄🔍) in the editor title bar for instant access
-3. **Refresh**: Use the "Refresh" button in the preview to update content
+4. **Refresh**: Use the "Refresh" button in the preview to update content

 ### Available Commands